 This course provides an introduction to the important basic topics of number theory: prime numbers, factorisation, congruence and diophantine equations.
 These topics are treated from a modern point of view, emphasising the underlying algebraic structure.
 They provide the necessary background for a brief introduction to modern cryptography.

-2. demonstrate how many of the abstract ideas they have previously studied can be used
+2. Demonstrate how many of the abstract ideas they have previously studied can be used

-3. develop problem-solving and communication skills
+3. Demonstrate developed problem-solving and communication skills

-. congruences and their applications
+- Congruences and their applications

-. applications to other areas, including cryptography
+- Applications to other areas, including cryptography

 Face to Face On Campus 3 hour(s) per Week for Full Term